FerdyM/VisualSort/README.md

 ## Instructions
 ***
 1. Make sure you have ruby downloaded, if not follow the instructions [here](https://www.ruby-lang.org/en/documentation/installation/)

 2. Download the visual_sort files to your computer and unzip them

 3. Install bundler(if you havent already), navigate to the visual_sort file and type:
 ```>install bundler```

 4. Install the required gems, type:
 ```>bundle install```

-5. Change directory to the main_files
+5. Change directory to the main_files, type:
 ```>cd main_files```

-6. Run run_visual_sort.rb
+6. Run run_visual_sort.rb, type:
 ```>ruby run_visual_sort.rb```

-7. If the file dosent run you may need to:
+7. If the file dosent run you may need to type:
 ```>gem update --system```

 8. Repeat step 6

 ## Implementation and Design Plan